Travelling in Thailand

 I arrived in Bangkok after a 15 hour flight from London Heathrow.
 A 3pm flight and a three hour stop over at Doha meant that I arrived in Bangkok at lunchtime the following day.
 If you can sleep on the plane I highly recommend it.
 You won’t want to miss a thing in Bangkok.

 My friends and I headed first to Taling Chan Floating Market.
 There are many floating markets, however we chose this as it is where the locals shop and is less touristy than other more famous markets.
 It’s also closer to Bangkok centre than Damnoen Saduak floating market meaning it is cheaper to get to.
 It was beautiful.
+As beautiful as travelling from Bangkok to Surat Thani and experiencing the pure culture of Thailand.
 Flowers, trinkets, scarves and food were the main attractions here and it was peaceful to walk around and chat to locals.
 Most of the foods on offer were weird and wonderful, some not so much – sweetcorn juice anyone?
 We tried lychee juice, fluffy pastries (thai curry puff) filled with everything from pineapple jam to black pepper, fried chicken and taro.
 Candy floss in every colour of the rainbow and coconut jelly was plentiful.

 From Bangkok we took a bus to Kanchanaburi, famous for The Bridge Over The River Kwai.
 It is a part of the infamous Death Railway to Burma, built by prisoners of WW2.
 Over 100,000 POWs died whilst constructing the railway and it is a harrowing thought, especially when walking the length of the bridge on foot.